 The Town of Edgewood is one of New Mexico’s newest incorporated communities; it has only officially been in existence since 1999.
 Edgewood is the geographic hub and largest community in the East Mountain region.
 Interesting fact, it is also at the mid-point of Historic Route 66 in New Mexico (the entire Mother Road runs from Chicago to Los Angeles).

 As the Town’s name implies, Edgewood is located at the edge of the woods in the Sandia Mountain foothills.
-Edgewood is literally “where the mountains meet the plains” and is located 20 miles east of Albuquerque along Interstate 40.
-The Town sits at the intersections of I-40, Old US Route 66, and New Mexico State Road 344.
+Edgewood is literally “where the mountains meet the plains” and is located 20 miles east of Albuquerque along Historic Route 66 and Interstate 40, at the crossroads with NM State Road 344.

 The town encompasses approximately 44 square miles of property located in southern Santa Fe, eastern Bernalillo, and northwestern Torrance Counties.
 The Town’s commercial district includes a number of service stations, two supermarkets, three pharmacies/drug stores, several restaurants, and a variety of retail, and professional services operations.
 A new Walmart Super Center opened in March 2008 and Tractor Supply in 2012.